 Musgrave’s selection and cropping of specific images that seem to reference mankind’s angst is also very apparent.
 “Every photographic image I capture comes from something very specific in the real world—a place and a moment of time—thus I try not to question why it fascinates me,” he stated.
 “Everything has a kernel of reality that’s very specific which I strive to stay true to.”

 When Musgrave finds a new subject he is compelled to know it fully, thus he photographs it extensively—which has resulted in dozens of individual Series … shown here are just a few.
 Each Series has a minimum of 10 unique images and some have 50 or more.
 Plus he limits each image size to an edition of 10 signed and numbered prints.

 “Most contemporary photography is occupied with recurrent narrative images and probably always will be.
 When it turns inward to express visual aesthetic pleasure and/or contemplation it usually drifts toward surrealism and fantasy, but still well within the representational genre,” stated Musgrave.
 “At the root of those creative processes is the sixth sense of instinctive intellectual drive.
 It flashes before our eyes, holds us and pulls us in and says “don’t miss this”.
 That trice is what abstract photography is all about.
 It goes directly toward ones inner thoughts, makes us pause and takes us beyond provocation and coincidence to a visual epistle that transcends our fundamental understanding of life.”

-For more information or to view more “found” nature or “chance” staged studio images simply send an e-mail to firstname.lastname@example.org.
+For more information or to view more “found” nature or “chance” staged studio still-life images simply send an e-mail to firstname.lastname@example.org.
 Additional photographs can be seen on the Exhibit Proposal page listed above.

-Except for minor modifications in contrast or hue the only computer editing processes applied to Musgrave’s photographs is the occasional cloning over of small spots of dust, lent, or reflective light.
+Except for minor modifications in contrast or hue the only computer editing processes applied to Musgrave’s photographs is the occasional clone stamping of small spots of dust, lent, or reflective light.
 To view a slideshow of all of the photographs on this page just click on any photo… it will enlarge and the slideshow will begin.

 Staged Series: Tickled Fancy